10 Best HVAC Ducting

 Matching Diameter and Capacity to Your System

 The first step in selecting HVAC ducting is to match the hose diameter to your equipment.
 Residential bath fans and dryer vents typically require 4-inch ducting, while range hoods and mid-size air handlers often use 6-inch or 8-inch lines.
 Whole-house ventilation and high-CFM blowers may need 10-inch or 12-inch ducting to avoid static pressure buildup.
 Before you buy, check the outlet collar on your fan, furnace, or heat pump.
-Using a duct that is too narrow will restrict airflow, reduce efficiency, and increase noise.
-Using one that is too wide without a reducer can weaken velocity and leave rooms under-conditioned.
+A duct that is too narrow will restrict airflow, reduce efficiency, and increase noise; one that is too wide without a reducer can weaken velocity and leave rooms under-conditioned.

 Length and Layer Construction